ddnexus/pagy/README.md

 _The [IPS/Kb ratio](http://ddnexus.github.io/pagination-comparison/gems.html#efficiency-ratio) is calculated out of speed (IPS) and Memory (Kb): it shows how well each gem uses each Kb of memory it allocates/consumes._

-#### Disclaimer

-Please, notice that benchmarking and profiling the pagination gems in a working app environment may be a quite a tricky task.

-If you compare Pagy in your own app and don't notice much of a difference, your benchmarks are most likely not isolating the pagination code from the rest of your app.

-Please check the [Benchmarks and Memory Profiles Source](http://github.com/ddnexus/pagination-comparison) for a working example about how to properly compare the gems.
-Feel free to ask [here](https://gitter.im/ruby-pagy/Lobby) if you need help.

 ## Features

 ### Straightforward Code